 What are the best Andrew Garfield movies?
-Ever since his show-stealing performance in Spider-Man: No Way Home — which came simultaneous to his Oscar-nominated role in the musical Tick, Tick… Boom — we’ve been experiencing somewhat of an Andrew Garfield renaissance, with people having a newfound appreciation for the Spider-Man actor.
+Ever since his show-stealing performance in Spider-Man: No Way Home — which came simultaneous to his Oscar-nominated role in Tick, Tick… Boom — we’ve been experiencing somewhat of an Andrew Garfield renaissance, with people having a newfound appreciation for the actor.

 But Andrew Garfield’s film career is a lot more diverse than the Spider-verse, as memorable as his war with various Spider-Man villains like Electro and The Lizard might have been.
-Over the years, Garfield hasn’t just been a superhero — he’s been a soldier, seedy televangelist, lovelorn teen, and embittered social media network co-founder in some incredible drama movies.
+Over the years, Garfield hasn’t just been a Spider-Man actor — he’s been a soldier, seedy televangelist, lovelorn teen, and embittered social media network co-founder in some incredible drama movies.

 As we explore the various roles Garfield has played over the years — including those that have earned him nominations at the BAFTAs, Oscars, Golden Globes, and Screen Actors Guild Awards — we at The Digital Fix are going to rank a selection of the best Andrew Garfield movies from worst to best.
 So, without further ado, strap in as we take you on a journey across the Garfield-Verse.